SuperF22/backlighter/README.md

 ## Instructions
-Run main.py.
+Run run.sh.
+Set execution permissions if necessary.
 It may require root access.

 Select mode by using the tabs.
 Select colors (clicking over them) and intensities (the sliders).
 Breathe and Wave modes have a speed slider too.
 Then click the apply button.